pushbytes/pushbytes/README.md

 ## Hi 👋 My name is PushBytes

-I'm a junior developer which makes software and stuff, I like competetive development and game hacking in general and I current work at `Aureus`
+I'm a junior developer which makes software and stuff, I like competetive development and game hacking in general and I don't currently work.

 - 🌍  I live in Australia
 - ✨  I like making new friends